Baseball Rules: How To Play Baseball

 Winning the Game

-If you want to win a game, you must outscore your opponent during the nine innings that are played.
+To win a game, you must outscore your adversary across the 9 innings played.
 After nine innings of play, the winning team is determined to be the one with the most points.
-Whenever a game ends in a draw, additional innings are played until a winner is determined.
+In the event of a tie, additional innings are played until a winner has been declared.

 Rules of Baseball

 - Baseball is played by two teams of nine players each

 - The fielding team’s positions are comprised of a pitcher, catcher, first baseman, second baseman, shortstop, third baseman, and three outfielders, one each in left field, center field, and right field